Scheduling with Gaps: New Models and Algorithms: Minimizing Number of Gaps with a Bound on Maximum Flow

 \section{Minimizing Number of Gaps with a Bound on Maximum Flow}

-Now, instead of minimizing the \emph{total} flow time, we consider the objective function equal to the \emph{maximum} flow time, $F_\malymax = \max_j (S_j - r_j)$.
+Now, instead of total flow time, we consider the objective function equal to the \emph{maximum} flow time, $F_\malymax = \max_j (S_j - r_j)$, that we wish to minimize.
 At the same time, we would also like to minimize the number of gaps.
 This leads to two optimization problems, by placing a bound on one value and minimizing the other.
 In this section we consider the problem of minimizing the number of gaps when an upper bound on the flow of each job is given.
 For this problem, we give $O(n\log n)$-time algorithm.

-Formally, we are given an instance consisting of $n$ unit jobs with release times, and a threshold value $f$.
-The objective is to compute a schedule of these jobs in which each job's flow time is at most $f$ and the number of gaps is minimized.
+Formally, we are given an instance $\calJ$ consisting of $n$ unit jobs with release times and a threshold value $f$.
+The objective is to compute a schedule of $\calJ$ that minimizes the number of gaps among all schedules with maximum flow time bounded by $f$.
+(If there is no schedule with maximum flow at most $f$, the algorithm should report failure.)
 As before, without loss of generality, we can assume that the jobs are sorted according to their release times, that is $r_1 \le r_2 \le ... \le r_n$.
+(As we remarked earlier in Section~\ref{sec: preliminaries}, we cannot now assume that all jobs have different release times.
+In fact, the presence of jobs with equal release times causes the algorithm for the discrete case to be more involved than for the continuous case.)

 \paragraph{Continuous case.} We start by giving an $O(n\log n)$-time algorithm for the continuous case.
-Here we are given a collection of $n$ real numbers $r_1,r_2,...,r_n$, and a number $f$, and we want to compute a set $H$ of minimum cardinality such that $\min\braced{h\in H \suchthat h \ge r_i} \le r_i +f$, for all $i=1,2,...,n$.
+Here we are given a collection of $n$ real numbers $r_1,r_2,...,r_n$, and a number $f$, and we want to compute a set $H$ of minimum cardinality such that $\min\braced{h\in H \suchthat h \ge r_i} \le r_i +f$ for all $i=1,2,...,n$.

-We show that this can be solved in time $O(n)$, assuming the input is sorted.
+We show that this can be solved in time $O(n)$, assuming the release times are sorted, $r_1 \le r_2 \le ... \le r_n$.
 Indeed, this is very simple, using a greedy algorithm that computes $H$ in a single pass through the input.
-Specifically, initialize $H = \braced{r_1+f}$, and then in each step, choose $i$ to be smallest index for which $r_i > \max(H)$ and add $r_i+f$ to $H$.
+Specifically, initialize $H = \braced{r_1+f}$.
+Then in each step choose $i$ to be smallest index for which $r_i > \max(H)$ and add $r_i+f$ to $H$.
 A routine inductive argument shows that the computed set $H$ has indeed minimum cardinality.
-If $r_1 \le r_2 \le ... \le r_n$, then the algorithm is essentially a linear scan through this sequence, so its running time is $O(n)$.
+The algorithm is essentially a linear scan through the sorted sequence of release times, so its running time is $O(n)$.
 With sorting, the time will be $O(n\log n)$.

+\paragraph{Discrete case.} Next, we want to show that we can achieve the same running time for the discrete variant, where we schedule unit jobs.
+The greedy single-pass algorithm above does not directly apply because each point in $H$ corresponds now to a (possibly long) block of jobs, affecting the maximum flow value.